Iqbalharaka/All-Data-analysis-Portofolio/README.md

 This repository serves to showcase my skills and as a platform to share my projects, and a way to track my progress in Data Analytics and Data Science-related topics.

+### Portofolio Project
+In this section I will list data analytics projects briefly describing the technology stack used to solve cases.
+-Chicago Taxi Trips
+-Querry Project Assignment of Traffic Crash